 Discovery and Development

 Air Force Research Laboratory

 Wright-Patterson AFB, Ohio

-AFRL is the Air Force's only organization wholly dedicated to leading the discovery, development and integration of warfighting technologies for air, space and cyberspace forces.
-With a technically diverse workforce of more than 10,200 employees, distributed across nine technical directorates and 40 other operating locations worldwide, AFRL leverages a diverse science and technology portfolio that ranges from fundamental and advanced research to advanced technology development.
+AFRL is the Air Force's only organization wholly dedicated to leading the discovery, development and integration of warfighting technologies in air, space and cyber for the U.S. Air and Space Forces.
+AFRL leverages a diverse science and technology portfolio that ranges from fundamental and advanced research to advanced technology development.
 The lab also provides a wide range of technical services to joint acquisition, logistics, aerospace medicine and operational warfighting communities.